 * * * * *

+4.3.1.2.2 Subscriber Participating TOs shall must complete TRTC Instructions for their Subscriber Rights as provided in Section 16.4.5.

 * * * * *

 4.3.1.3 CAISO Relationship with Specific Participating TOs

 (a) Western Path 15.
 Western Path 15 shall be required to turn over to CAISO Operational Control only its rights and interests in the Path 15 Upgrade and shall not be required to turn over to CAISO Operational Control Central Valley Project transmission facilities, Pacific AC Intertie transmission facilities, California-Oregon Transmission Project facilities, or any other new transmission facilities or Entitlements not related to the Path 15 Upgrade.
 For purposes of the CAISO Tariff, Western Path 15 shall be treated with respect to revenue recovery as a Project Sponsor in accordance with Section 24.14.3.1.